danrot/master-thesis/01_introduction.md

 standalone set of php components, or as a php framework for building web applications. [see @symfony2014a]

-It offers different functionalities widely used by different web applications, like dependency injection, event dispatching, form rendering and interpreting, localization, routing URLs and authorization. [see @symfony2014b]
+It offers various functionalities widely used by different web applications, like dependency injection, event dispatching, form rendering and interpreting, localization, routing URLs and authorization. [see @symfony2014b]